James-KAY1/Challenge_4_Portfolios_Quantitative_Analysis/README.md

 ## Summary of Analysis

-1) Closing prices from 10/1/2014 through 9/11/2020 for four funds (Soros Fund Mgnt LLC, Paulson & Co.
+1) Closing prices from 10/1/2014 through 9/11/2020 for the four funds (Soros Fund Mgnt LLC, Paulson & Co.
 Inc., Tiger Global Mgnt LLC, & Berkshire Hathaway Inc.) and the S&P 500 Index were utilzied for the quantitative analysis.
 Below is a line graph of the cumulative returns computed for the 4 funds and the S&P 500 for the listed periods above.
 This was utilized to compare the 4 funds against the S&P 500 Index.

 ![<cumulative_return_plot>](./Images/cumulative_return_plot.png)